-The GDPR defines special categories of personal data to include data concerning racial or ethnic origin, political opinion, religious or philosophical beliefs, or trade union membership, and genetic data, biometric data for the purpose of uniquely identifying an individual, or data concerning health, or sexual life or sexual orientation.
+The GDPR defines special categories of personal data to include data concerning racial or ethnic origin, political opinion, religious or philosophical beliefs, or trade union membership, and genetic data, biometric data for the purpose of uniquely identifying an individual, or data concerning health, sexual life or sexual orientation.
 Special categories of personal data may not be processed by an employer except in very limited circumstances (e.g., when the processing of health data is required to assess the working capacity of an employee).
 The processing of data relating to criminal convictions and offences may only be carried out under the control of official authority and subject to other conditions set out in the DPA 2018.

 iv Background checks

 Employers can carry out a number of background checks on applicants for employment.
-These can include reference checks, credit-history checks, education verification, verification of entitlement to work in Ireland and a pre-employment medical assessment.
+These can include reference checks, credit history checks, education verification, verification of entitlement to work in Ireland and a pre-employment medical assessment.
 Before carrying out any background checks, the resulting data must be relevant to the individual's role and the employer will need to have established a lawful basis under the GDPR to obtain and process the data.
 In respect of any method used to verify a prospective employee's background, it should be ensured that the method is applied consistently to all applicants, and is not discriminating on any one of the nine grounds protected by the Employment Equality Acts (see Section VIII).
 The ability to process criminal data is greatly restricted by the GDPR and the DPA 2018.
 As noted in Section XII.iii, the processing of data relating to criminal convictions and offences may only be carried out under the control of official authority and subject to other conditions set out in the DPA 2018.

-An employer can, at common law, terminate the employment contract without cause, provided this is done in accordance with its terms.
+An employer can, at common law, terminate an employment contract without cause, provided this is done in accordance with its terms.
 If a term of the contract is breached, however, this can give rise to a claim for damages at common law, or even to a claim for injunctive relief in certain circumstances.
 Notwithstanding any express contractual right to terminate, employees are afforded statutory protection against unfair or discriminatory dismissal.
 Under the UDA, an employer cannot lawfully dismiss an employee unless substantial grounds exist to justify termination.
 Also, it is essential for an employer to be able to establish that fair procedures have been followed before making a decision to dismiss.
 Subject to certain exceptions, employees must have accrued at least 12 months' continuous service to qualify for protection under the UDA.

 To justify a dismissal, an employer must generally be able to show that it resulted wholly or mainly from one or more of the following grounds:

 If the dismissal is not because of any of the grounds listed above, there must be some other substantial grounds to justify it.
 If an employee believes that he or she has been unfairly dismissed, he or she may bring a claim to the WRC.
-An adjudicator can award redress in the form of compensation (subject to a maximum of two years' remuneration), reinstatement or re-engagement.
+An adjudicator can award redress in the form of compensation (subject to a maximum of two years' gross remuneration), reinstatement or re-engagement.